 Can artificial grass be laid on a slope?

 Yes!
-Artificial grass is often used on mounds or slopes where using a lawn mower would be practical.
-This can be difficult to install, and should be done by a specialist installer.
+Artificial grass is often used on mounds or slopes where using a lawn mower is not practical.
+This can be difficult to install, and should be completed by a specialist installer.

 Cost and Planning

 Contact us for a ballpark estimate over the phone or a measure & quote at home.

 Artificial grass itself is priced per square metre (typically between $45-80/m2 +gst depending on the type), however the cost of the installation depends on a few factors.